-- There is a very strong public interest in protecting the law enforcement capabilities of public authorities. - The enforcement investigation is ongoing and progress is reported through established mechanisms.
-A formal Notice is served so only when these processes have been fully completed and appeal routes exhausted will this information will be made available into the public domain.
+• There is a very strong public interest in protecting the law enforcement capabilities of public authorities.

+• A food enforcement investigation is ongoing at Fortune Cat.
+If a formal Food Hygiene Notice is served or any prosecution action taken only when these processes have been fully completed and appeal routes exhausted will this information will be made available into the public domain.